-1.9.1.8.
-The objective of this Safety Guide is to provide recommendations on the seismic safety evaluation of nuclear installations in order to meet the applicable safety requirements established in GSR Part 4 [H; (Rev. 1) [1], SSR-1 [2], SSR-2/1 (Rev. 1) [3], SSR-2/2 (Rev. 1) [4], SSR-3 [5] and SSR-4 [6].
-For existing installations, such an evaluation may be prompted by a seismic hazard perceived to be greater than that originally established in the design basis, by new regulatory requirements, by new findings on the seismic vulnerability of SSCs; or by the need to demonstrate performance for beyond design basis earthquake events, in line and consistent with internationally recognized good practices.
-For new designs of nuclear installations, the seismic safety evaluation is motivated by the need to demonstrate that the safety margins above the design basis earthquake are sufficient to avoid cliff edge effects4 and, in the case of nuclear power plants, sufficient to protect items ultimately necessary to prevent radioactive releases in the event of an earthquake with a severity exceeding that considered for design.

-1.10.1.9.
-This Safety Guide is intended for use by regulatory bodies responsible for establishing regulatory requirements{$\frac{1}{2}$} by designers and safety analysts involved in the seismic design of new nuclear installations; and by operating organizations of existing installations directly responsible for conducting seismic safety evaluations and upgrading seismic safety programmes.
+- 1.8.
+The objective of this Safety Guide is to provide recommendations on the seismic safety evaluation of nuclear installations in order to meet the applicable safety requirements established in GSR Part 4 (Rev. 1) [1], SSR-1 [2], SSR-2/1 (Rev. 1) [3], SSR-2/2 (Rev. 1) [4], SSR-3 [5] and SSR-4 [6].
+For existing installations, such an evaluation may be prompted by a seismic hazard perceived to be greater than that originally established in the design basis, by new regulatory requirements, by new findings on the seismic vulnerability of SSCs or by the need to demonstrate performance for beyond design basis earthquake events, consistent with internationally recognized good practices.
+For new designs of nuclear installations, the seismic safety evaluation is motivated by the need to demonstrate that the safety margins above the design basis earthquake are sufficient to avoid cliff edge effects4 and, in the case of nuclear power plants, sufficient to protect items ultimately necessary to prevent radioactive releases in the event of an earthquake with a severity exceeding that considered for design. - 1.9.
+This Safety Guide is intended for use by regulatory bodies responsible for establishing regulatory requirements; by designers and safety analysts involved in the seismic design of new nuclear installations; and by operating organizations of existing installations directly responsible for conducting seismic safety evaluations and upgrading seismic safety programmes.